asahmed93/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Router allows you to Route from different urls and "use" is used to make middleware

 - [ ] Describe Middleware?
+   functions that have access to the request object ( req ), the response object ( res ), and the next function in the application's request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

 - [ ] Describe a Resource?

+it is the URL

 - [ ] What can the API return to help clients know if a request was successful?

+res with a status code along with the object in a JSON format

 - [ ] How can we partition our application into sub-applications?

+using nested routes.

 ## Minimum Viable Product